 The Board of Directors, Management of Lightfoot, located and operating at Winslade Park, Manor Drive, Clyst St Mary, Exeter, EX5 1FY, United Kingdom.
-Lightfoot are committed to preserving the confidentiality, integrity and availability of all the physical, electronic and information assets throughout their organisation in order to preserve its competitive edge, cash-flow, profitability, legal, regulatory and contractual compliance and commercial image.
+Lightfoot are committed to preserving the confidentiality, integrity, and availability of all the physical, electronic and information assets throughout their organisation in order to preserve its competitive edge, cash-flow, profitability, legal, regulatory and contractual compliance and commercial image.

 As part of our commitment to ISO 27001:2017 (Information Security) Lightfoot have defined our Security Objectives, which can be provided by the Compliance Officer upon request.

-The Head of Quality is responsible for the management and maintenance of the risk treatment plan.
+The Compliance Officer is responsible for the management and maintenance of the risk treatment plan.
 Additional risk assessments may, where necessary, be carried out to determine appropriate controls for specific risks.

 Lightfoot is committed to continuous, systematic review and continual improvement to achieving certification to ISO 27001:2017 with the British Standards Institution.
 Lightfoot will make this Information Security Policy available to all interested parties on our website.

 This document was last updated on 23rd February 2021.